ohxeighty/fuzzer/writeup.md

 - Set a random field's contents to a random string
 - If the field selected is an integer, change the integer to a random value
 - Replace a field's contents with data of a different type
+- Perform any generic mutations on the field's contents

 The JSON mutator also supports structural mutations to the JSON file.
 Currently, the following mutations to the JSON structure are supported:
 - Duplicate a random line in the input file
 - Swap single quotes in a random line with double quotes and vice versa
 - Perform any generic mutations on random lines

 Our CSV mutator disassembles the sample input using a csv library into fields.
 Fields are then mutated at random individually.
-Our main strategy for mutating CSV input files is to mutate individual fields at random. mutator disassembles the sample input using a csv library into fields
+Our main strategy for mutating CSV input files is to mutate individual fields at random.
+We currently support the following mutations:
-- Each field may be randomly mutated before being repacked
-- The possible mutations are:
-	- Mutate a random field generally
+- Perform any generic mutations on the field's contents
+- Completely randomise the contents of every field in a row
-	- Append new rows of random strings
+- Append rows consisting of random data into the CSV
-	- Replace existing rows with random strings
+- Replace an entire row with a random string

-The JPG mutator disassembles the sample input using the standard JPG file format into a list of structures.
-Each field may be randomly mutated before being repacked into something resembling a valid JPG file.
+Our JPG mutator dissasssembles the sample input into a list of JPG segments using custom code.
+Each segment may be randomly mutated before being repacked into something resembling a valid JPG file.
+We currently support the following mutations for JPG:
-	- Mutate a random field generally
+- Perform any generic mutations on the segment header bytes, segment length bytes or segment content bytes
-	- Swap the position of one field with another at random
+- Swap the position of one segment with another at random

+Our XML mutator disassembles the sample input into an element tree.
+We support the following mutations to each element of the tree:
+- Replace the element with a random string which may or may not contain special characters